 Set Current Location

 La Canebière is Marseille's most famous street, opening directly onto the Old Port (Vieux Port).
-Its name originates from the Provençal term canébé, meaning "hemp," and can be traced back to the 11th Century when the street was home to ropemakers and hemp merchants.
-With the destruction of the dockyard in the late 18th Century, it gained free access to the port and in the 19th Century.
+Its name originates from the Provençal term canébé, meaning "hemp," and can be traced back to the 11th Century when the street was home to rope-makers and hemp merchants.
+With the destruction of the dockyard in the late 18th Century, it gained free access to the port.
 Its lively hotels, luxury shops, theaters, and cafes earned it an international reputation.

 The history of the port goes back as far as 600BCE, with the arrival of sailors from Phocaea, a Greek city in Asia Minor.
 France's oldest city came into being following the union of one of their leaders, Protis, with Gyptis, princess of the Ligurian people already settled in the region, whose territory in ancient times stretched right along the Mediterranean coast.
 The area, dappled with boutiques and historic landmarks, has since grown into a flourishing port and tourist site.
 With yachts and fishing boats bobbing by the side, the port beautifully captures the vibrancy of Marseille at the early morning fish market.
 Tourists and locals are found frequenting the numerous cafés facing the port which is an ideal spot to people watch as the dusk paints the whitewashed port environs in shades of tangerine.
 With its beauty recorded in several literary works, the port is a timelessly graceful relic of Marseille.